 - Inference Engine: The Intermediate Representation is fed to the Inference Engine.
 The inference engine’s job is to check for model compatibility based on the framework used to train the model as well as the hardware used (otherwise known as the environment).
-Frameworks supported by OpenVINO include Tensorflow, Caffe, MXNet, ONNX (Pytorch, Apple ML), and Kaldi.
+Frameworks supported by OpenVINO include TensorFlow, TensorFlow Lite, Caffe, MXNet, ONNX (PyTorch, Apple ML), and Kaldi.

 - Deployment: The application, along with the optimized model and input data, is deployed to devices.
 For enterprise-grade solutions, Viso Suite provides complete device management for automated and robust deployment at scale.

 The Most Important OpenVINO Features